RichPBee/odin-recipes/README.md

 -An introductory project in HTML, to develop a basic knowledge of the structure of a web page, and each of its elements.

 -Aims are to create a functional website with links from a homepage to pages containing recipes.
+No styling is required.